 For instance, insurers need to stay abreast of the ever-evolving tech landscape.
 That means mastering their web and app operations while also implementing a top-tier customer support system.
 Additionally, they must ensure that their infrastructure can handle the growing customer data and transaction volume.

 Another thorny issue for insurers in the tech age is cybersecurity.
 As customers increasingly opt for digital interactions, companies must bolster their defenses against cyber threats.
 It’s also crucial to have systems set up to prevent any unauthorized access to customer data.
+One way to address these challenges is by using IT services without contracts, which can provide the expertise and tools to improve security measures and protect sensitive information.
+This way insurers can stay ahead of potential threats while maintaining flexibility in their IT solutions.

 How do insurance companies respond to the digital age?